medusajs/medusa/docs/content/development/cache/create.md

 This exports a module definition, which requires at least a `service`.
 If you named your service something other than `MemcachedCacheService`, make sure to replace it with that.

-You can learn more about what other properties you can export in your module definition in the [Create a Module documentation](../modules/create.mdx#step-5-export-module).
+You can learn more about what other properties you can export in your module definition in the [Create a Module documentation](../modules/create.mdx#step-2-export-module).

 ---

-## Step 5: Test and Publish your Module
+## Step 4: Test your Module

-You can learn about how to test your module in a local backend and publish the module to NPM by following the last two steps of the [Create a Module documentation](../modules/create.mdx#step-6-test-your-module).
+You can test your module in the Medusa backend by referencing your local module.

-After installing your module (both when testing or publishing), you can add it to `medusa-config.js` as follows:
+To do that, add the module to the exported configuration in `medusa-config.js` as follows:

 ```js title=medusa-config.js
 module.exports = {